Mookie Betts Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.64).
+- The Rockies have the last-ranked team ERA across all league pitching staffs (5.68).

-- Rockies pitchers combine to give up 222 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to give up the second-most home runs in baseball (223 total, 1.4 per game).

-- Feltner makes the start for the Rockies, his 10th of the season.
-He is 2-3 with a 5.13 ERA and 38 strikeouts through 40 1/3 innings pitched.
+- Davis makes the start for the Rockies, his sixth of the season.
+He is 0-3 with an 8.77 ERA and 22 strikeouts through 25 2/3 innings pitched.

-- The righty last pitched on Wednesday against the San Diego Padres, when he went five scoreless innings while giving up two hits.
+- His most recent appearance was on Friday against the Chicago Cubs, when the righty tossed five innings, surrendering three earned runs while giving up four hits.

-- The 27-year-old has an ERA of 5.13, with 8.5 strikeouts per nine innings, in nine games this season.
-Opponents have a .252 batting average against him.
+- The 26-year-old has an ERA of 8.77, with 7.7 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .330 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.